Cozy Peach Kitchen

 • Serving: Serve with veggies, crusty bread, or crackers as an appetizer or snack.
 It also works well as a sandwich or toast spread.

-• Crock-pot option: Add prepared white bean dip to a 1 and ½ quart slow cooker.
-Heat on low for 3-4 hours, until warmed through.
+• Crock-pot option: Add prepared white bean dip to a 1 ½ quart slow cooker.
+Heat on low for 1 to 2 hours, until warmed through.
 Keep warm in slow-cooker if serving as an appetizer.

 Serving: 3tablespoonsCalories: 96kcalCarbohydrates: 12gProtein: 4gFat: 4gSaturated Fat: 1gPolyunsaturated Fat: 1gMonounsaturated Fat: 3gSodium: 147mgPotassium: 215mgFiber: 4gSugar: 1gVitamin A: 1IUVitamin C: 2mgCalcium: 38mgIron: 1mg